ballerina-platform/ballerina-lang/docs/bbe-guidelines/bbe-guidelines.md

 ## Practices related to the code comments

 1. Add comments to the code blocks as much as possible by starting them with “//”.
-They will be moved to the RHS boxes in the [Ballerina website](https://ballerina.io/) as a mechanism to describe the code.
+They will be moved to the right hand side boxes in the [Ballerina By Example](https://ballerina.io/learn/by-example/) as a mechanism to describe the code.

     Example;